-Q. How can I learn more about the process of becoming a CPS?
+Q. How can I apply to become a CPS?

-A. NJPN has developed a document to help answer the most frequently asked questions about becoming a CPS.
-We encourage you to review this information thoroughly.
-In addition, you may visit the Certification Board’s website at www.certbd.org and download the CPS application.
+A. Visit the Certification Board’s website at www.certbd.org and download the CPS application.
 This will give you more information about the educational requirements and work experience required to become a Certified Prevention Specialist (CPS).

 Q. If I am approved, how does the scholarship program work?

-Q. The CPS Student Application says NJPN will be following up with me to monitor my progress towards becoming a CPS.
+Q. The CPS scholarship Application says NJPN will be following up with me to monitor my progress towards becoming a CPS.
 Why?

 A. The goal of this scholarship program is to increase the number of Certified Prevention Specialists in New Jersey.
-Therefore, NJPN will periodically contact all scholarship recipients to verify progress toward completing all CPS classes and if they have registered to take the written exam that one must pass in order to become a CPS.
+NJPN will periodically contact all scholarship recipients to verify progress toward completing all CPS classes and report to overall outcomes such as completing the written exam.
+This report is for the NJ DMHAS providing funding for scholarship receipients.

-Q. I completed CADCA’s National Coalition Academy, do any of those courses count toward CPS?
+Q. Does CADCA’s National Coalition Academy courses count toward CPS?

 A. Yes, successful completion of the full 3-week National Coalition Academy will cover an APS, which is ½ way to a CPS.
 The CADCA Academy covers 60 hours for initial Certified Prevention Specialist (CPS) credit specifically for the following 10 courses: